Deciding on Your Benefits

-If you decide to waive coverage now, your next opportunity to elect medical and dental coverage will be the next Open Enrollment in the fall or if you and your dependents lose other health coverage because of an eligible family status change.
+If you waive coverage, your next chance to elect medical and dental coverage will be either during Open Enrollment in November or if you and your dependents lose other health coverage during the year because of an eligible family status change.

 You also have an automatic retirement savings plan provided by the University.

 - Determine eligibility for dependents.
-You may have received the benefits enrollment booklet from your Human Resources representative or you can review the Guide for UPlan Benefits Enrollment (pdf) online to figure out if your dependents are eligible for benefits.
+You may have the benefits enrollment guide from your Human Resources representative.
+If not, review the Benefits Eligibility page to find if your dependents are eligible for benefits.

-- Enroll online at MyU in your first 30 days.
-You must complete your enrollment online within the first 30 days of employment.
-During those first 30 days, you can also change your mind about your initial enrollment and choose a different plan.
-If you do, the new plan will be retroactive to the date your coverage became effective.
+- Enroll online at MyU within your first 30 days.
+You must complete your enrollment online within the first 30 days of employment or newly benefits-eligible position.
+If you change your mind about your medical plan option during this time, you can choose a different medical plan that will be retroactive to your coverage effective date.

 - Determine the date your benefits become effective.
-The benefits in which you enrolled online go into effect on the first day of the month following your employment start date.
+Your benefits go into effect the first day of the month following your employment start date.
 (Example: You are hired on March 15; your benefits become effective on April 1.)

 - Learn more.
 Employee Benefits also offers various events and workshops throughout the year to provide more information about benefits, including retirement plans and investment options.

-Each campus/area has a base medical plan with low rates and out-of-pocket costs.
+Each geographic area has a base medical plan with low rates and out-of-pocket costs.
 You may choose from any of the medical plan options available in your area.
 The rate you pay depends on who you cover and which plan you choose.
-If you are employed 75 to 100% time, the University pays a significant portion of the cost.
+If you are employed 75% to 100% time, the University pays a large portion of the cost.

-Each campus/area of the state also has a base dental plan.
+Each geographic area also has a base dental plan.
 You may choose from any of the dental plan options available in your area.
 The rate you pay depends on who you cover and which plan you choose.
-If you are employed 75 to 100% time, the University pays a significant portion of the cost.
+If you are employed 75% to 100% time, the University pays a significant portion of the cost.

 Flexible Spending Accounts

-You may participate in one or both of the flexible spending accounts that the University offers.
-The Health Care and Dependent Daycare flexible spending accounts allow you to pay for related eligible expenses using pre-tax dollars.
+You may participate in one or both of the flexible spending accounts offered by the University.
+With the Health Care and Dependent Daycare Flexible Spending Accounts you can pay for related eligible expenses using pre-tax dollars.
 When you enroll, you elect a total dollar amount to be withheld from your pay for the calendar year.
-The amount you choose is divided by the number of pay periods remaining in the year and withheld in equal installments.
-For complete details, visit the Flexible Spending Accounts page.
+The total amount is divided by the number of pay periods remaining in the year and withheld in equal installments.
+Visit the Flexible Spending Accounts page for details.

 The University provides automatic retirement savings plans for both faculty and staff.
 The plan in which you participate depends on your job classification.

 - Civil Service and Labor Represented Retirement Savings Plan.
-As a member of the University's Civil Service or non-faculty Labor Represented staff, you participate in the Minnesota State Retirement System (MSRS) program.
+As a member of the University's Civil Service or non-faculty Labor Represented staff, you participate in the Minnesota State Retirement System (MSRS) program, which is a defined benefit pension plan.
 Participation is mandatory and begins the first day of employment.
-A tax-deferred deduction of 5.5% of total salary is taken each pay period and credited to your individual MSRS account.
-An additional 5.5% is contributed by the University.
+A tax-deferred deduction of 6% of total salary is taken each pay period and credited to your individual MSRS account.
+An additional 6.25% is contributed by the University.
 You earn service credit for each month that retirement deductions are withheld from your pay, and you are vested after five years of service with MSRS.
 You are eligible to receive a lifetime retirement annuity benefit based on your age and years of service credit.
-You can view an online presentation about your MSRS plan.

-- Faculty and Professional and Administrative Staff (Faculty Retirement Plan).
+- Faculty and Academic Professional and Administrative Staff (Faculty Retirement Plan).
 As a faculty member or an academic professional and administrative (P&A) staff member, you participate in the Faculty Retirement Plan through the University.
 The Faculty Retirement Plan is a 401(a) retirement plan in which you accumulate tax-deferred contributions.
 Participation in the Plan is mandatory.
 You contribute 5.5% of covered salary and the University contributes 10%.
 Accumulated values in the Plan are fully vested immediately.
-You can choose from a variety of investment options.
 You can change your investment allocations within the provisions of the plan without tax implications, costs, or penalties.

-If your hire date is prior to September 1, you can participate in the Wellness Points Program for premium reduction for the upcoming year.
+If your benefits effective date is before September 1, you can participate in the Wellbeing Program for rate reduction for the upcoming year.
 However, you need to enroll in benefits before the deadline based on your effective date.
-For more information about eligibility, please visit the Wellness Program page.
+For more information about eligibility, please visit the Wellbeing Program page.